Hiromisa/project05-streaming-growth-in-oscars/README.md

 # Project: Streaming Growth in Oscars

 This is a project for Lede week5.
-I recreated the Oscars related dataset and analyzed the awarrd trend, especially how streaming companies are gaining their presense.
+I recreated the Oscars related dataset and analyzed the awarrd trend, especially how streaming companies like Netfix and Amazon are gaining their presense.

 ## article based on this prroject
 https://docs.google.com/document/d/11VDyxW802AzJz1md2CiFPhik2b9WPuvEUo-dBDGRt2w/edit?usp=sharing